2018 NCAA Tournament field: Ranking all of the March Madness teams 1-68

 No matter what the tourney committee seeded these teams, here's how we power-rank all the schools

-The 2018 NCAA tournament is about to tip off.
-Pick against friends or play solo to compete for the trip of a lifetime.
+The NCAA Tournament is here.
+But you've still got time to fill out your bracket.
+CBS Sports' Bracket Games allow you to pick against friends or play solo to compete for the trip of a lifetime.

 Now that we know the teams, it's time to see how the NCAA selection committee did.
 They have their order, but we have ours as well.
 So take a look as we go over the field from top to bottom.